Can Fragrances Expire? An Expert Weighs InJanuary 14, 2022

-The best way to tell if a fragrance is expiring is by paying close attention to the smell, texture, tone and coloring of the perfume.
+The best way to determine if a fragrance is expiring is by paying close attention to the smell, texture, tone and coloring of the perfume.
 “If you detect an astringent note that wasn’t there before, it’s definitely starting to turn,” he says.
 “It will become vinegar-smelling and that’s when you know you have to toss it.”
-An easy way to tell is to see if your fragrance smells the same way it did when you purchased it.

-More signs that your fragrance is expiring have to do with if you begin to notice crystallization on the outer edge of the dispenser, which means that your product is oxidizing.
-It’s also important to check the translucency and coloring of the fragrance on the reg.
+If you notice crystallization on the outer edge of the dispenser it can mean your fragrance is oxidizing.
+It’s also important to check the translucency and coloring of the perfume on the regular.

 “There are some perfume hues that will change when exposed to light,” says Mileo.
 “The Milèo La Rose De Joell Elixir Oud changes from a rosy pink to a peachy pink, which is natural because the red pigment is the quickest to fade.
 But, if your product was gold when you purchased it and now it’s green, I’d do the test for smell, crystallization and translucency to see if any of those are also present, and if so, it’s time to say goodbye.”

 Another sign that your perfume might be expiring is if your skin is starting to become irritated when you wear it, even if you’ve worn it a hundred times before.
 From tiny red spots, bumps or allergic reactions on the skin, check the label to see if there are any ingredients you might be allergic to, or ask the brand about what botanicals might be on in the bottle.
 “You can also look at the batch code on the underside of the fragrance bottle and inquire about the product’s expiration date,” says Mileo.
 “If you still have the box, the expiration date is listed as a PAO number, which is the number of months the product will last once opened.”